What is nortriptyline?

 Nortriptyline (generic Pamelor® and Aventyl®) is a preventive medication that can cut down the frequency of migraine headaches.

 Nortriptyline was originally developed as an antidepressant, but studies have shown that a low dosage can help stop your next migraine before it starts.

-Doctors believe that serotonin levels plummet during a migraine.
-By stabilizing your brain’s supply of this “happy hormone,” nortriptyline can prevent a migraine from knocking you out of commission.
+Doctors believe that serotonin levels plummet during a migraine attack.
+By stabilizing your brain’s supply of this “happy hormone,” nortriptyline can prevent an attack from knocking you out of commission.

 Nortriptyline is a prescription medicine so you’ll need to talk to your healthcare provider first.
 Get started today with a Cove doctor consultation.